Carpet cleaning is essential to keeping a hygienic home, but the process carries risks.

 Are Carpet Cleaning Fumes Toxic?

-This depends on the chemicals used and your sensitivity to the carpet cleaner.
-Even if unaware, you could harbor an allergy to the chemicals in professional carpet cleaning solutions.
+Safety depends on the chemicals used and your sensitivity to the carpet cleaner.
+Even if unaware, you could be allergic to the chemicals in professional carpet cleaning solutions.

-The following chemicals are of particular concern, and any carpet cleaning solution that contains them should be avoided where possible.
+The following chemicals are of particular concern, and any carpet cleaning solution that contains them should be avoided whenever possible.

-Some chemicals used in carpet cleaning solutions must be avoided, including:
+Some chemicals used in carpet cleaning solutions must be avoided, including the following:

-- Formaldehyde: According to Cancers (Basel), formaldehyde has some carcinogenic qualities.
+- Formaldehyde: According to Cancers (Basel), formaldehyde has some carcinogenic properties.

-- Naphthalene: According to Cureus, this is an effective stain remover and moth deterrent that can lead to toxicity.
+- Naphthalene: According to Cureus, this is a stain remover and moth deterrent that can be toxic.

 - Tetrachloroethylene (perchloroethylene): According to Frontiers in Public Health, this dries quickly but is a known skin irritant and potential carcinogen.